-Because sea turtles make lengthy migrations from hatching beaches to feeding grounds and back, they are exposed to a wide variety of threats.
+Because sea turtles make lengthy migrations from hatching beaches to feeding grounds and back, they are exposed to a wide variety of threats at sea.
 Pacific loggerhead sea turtles, for example, hatch on Japanese beaches and then swim 7,500 miles (12,000 km) to favored feeding grounds off Baja California.

 Their preference for jellyfish makes leatherback sea turtles susceptible to another threat: floating plastic garbage in the oceans.
 Nearly 50 percent of leatherbacks recently studied had plastic bags or cellophane lodged in their stomachs or intestines.
 Dead sea turtles have been reported containing everything from pieces of plastic milk jugs to bits of balloons, items likely ingested when mistaken for jellyfish.